visavi/rotor/readme.md

 7. Create a database with utf8mb4 encoding and a user for it from the control panel on your server, during the installation of the script, you will need to enter this data to be connected to the .env file
 `CREATE DATABASE rotor CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;`

-8. Migrate using the console command `php rotor migrate`
+8. Migrate using the console command `php artisan migrate`

-9. Fill out the database using the command `php rotor seed:run`
+9. Fill out the database using the command `php artisan db:seed`

 ### Installation by one command
 To install the stable version, go to the site directory in the console and execute the command